Bassam Mallick

 The honest opening

 "Sugar-free diet" means different things to different people.
 To one person it means "I stopped putting sugar in chai."
 To another, "I avoid all carbohydrates including fruit."
-To a third, "I eat only stevia and never touch a mango."
 Without a clear definition, you are chasing nothing — you cannot succeed at a target that has not been drawn.

 So I am going to give you three honest definitions of "sugar-free," tell you what the evidence supports, and let you pick.